petra-viola/github-workshop/README.md

 ## Tasks

-1. Clone this repository to your local machine.
+1. Clone this repository to your local machine. - Check
 2. Use `git status
 3. What does `git log` look like?
 4. Create a new branch for a feature.